 This special issue includes the contributions presented and discussed during the international conference “Sites and Intersections of Labour Im/Mobility” WORCK – Worlds of related coercions in work and, promoted by SISLav- Italian Society for Labour history, and MOHU-Centre for Advanced Studies in Mobility & Humanities at Padua University that was held on June 24-25, 2021, and hosted by Ca’ Foscari University of Venice.

-Historical Perspectives on Labour, Coercion and Im/Mobility
+Moving Workers: Historical Perspectives on Labour, Coercion and Im/Mobilities

 Collected volume at De Gruyter, edited by Claudia Bernardi, Viola F. Müller, Biljana Stojić, and Vilhelm Vilhelmsson

 The book “Moving Workers: Historical Perspectives on Labour, Coercion and Im/Mobilities” brings together researchers working on a variety of regions and periods to provide fresh perspectives on the study of labour im/mobility.
 It focuses on thematic research that engages with a broad range of workers’ experiences in order to deconstruct and rearticulate the polarisation between mobility and immobilization in labour history, and to analyse the complex relationship between the political economy of coerced labour and the im/mobility of the labour force.